davemo88/tg/docs/_posts/2020-08-21-contract-validation.markdown

 categories: contract validation
 ---

 Contract creation is a detailed processes requiring many checks to ensure security and validity.
 Here we present all the validation rules applied to contracts.
-This only applies to its data members, not for processes involving contracts, e.g. [signing](http://localhost:4000/validation/2020/08/22/contract-signing.html) or [payout](http://localhost:4000/payout/validation/2020/08/21/payout-request-validation.html).
+This only applies to its data members, not for processes involving contracts, e.g. [signing](http://localhost:4000/validation/2020/08/22/contract-signing.html) or [payout](http://localhost:4000/payout/validation/2020/08/21/payout-validation.html).
 ```
 // contract data stucture
 p1_id: player one's Player ID
 p2_id: player two's Player ID
 arbiter_id: arbiter's Arbiter ID
 amount: amount to be held in escrow
-payout_script: script used by the arbiter to validate payout requests
+payout_script: script used by the arbiter to validate payouts
 funding_tx: the transaction to fund the escrow account
 contract_sigs: signatures from players and arbiter
 ```